Skip to main content

 mkdir -p my-marketplace/.claude-plugin

-mkdir -p my-marketplace/plugins/review-plugin/.claude-plugin
+mkdir -p my-marketplace/plugins/quality-review-plugin/.claude-plugin

-mkdir -p my-marketplace/plugins/review-plugin/skills/review
+mkdir -p my-marketplace/plugins/quality-review-plugin/skills/quality-review

 2